Azure/Multi-tenant-Landing-Zones/workshop/Readme.md

 .\tests\Templates.tests.ps1
 ```
  - Fix potential errors before commiting the file
+ - Test the template using Arm ttk locally (Test-AzTemplate)
  - Commit and push your change
  - Verify that the Workflow Test-And-Upload-Dev-Artifacts are running succesfully.
  - From the Azure portal - check that you have a new json file in your storage account targeted for 'dev'